SpinalHDL/SpinalDoc/spinal/index.md

 - Working into a single block with multiple clock is difficult, you can't define "ClockingArea", only creating a module allow it.
 - Reset wire is not really integrated into the clock domain notion, sub module loose reset of parent, which is really annoying.
 - No support of falling edge clock or active low reset.
+- No support for asynchronous reset
 - No clock enable support.
 - Chisel makes the assumption that every clock wire come from the top level inputs, you don't have access to clock signal.

-#### Black box support is far from perfect:
-- Generics/Parameters are not really supported.
-- Specifying clock inputs for a black box is not supported.
-You have to use a workaround and you don't have any control on clock signal name that change against your will.

 #### Syntax could be better:
 - Not pretty literal value syntax, No implicit conversion between Scala and Chisel types.
 - Not pretty input/output definition.
-- Assignment operator is only checked when you generate the code, the IDE can't check it for you.
-Bundle assignment operator is weak typed.
 - Switch statement doesn't have default case.
 - No "Area" notion to give a better structure to the user code.
 - No enumeration support

 #### Various issue :
+- Assignment operator is only checked when you generate the code, the IDE can't check it for you.
+Bundle assignment operator is weak typed.
 - Can't add attribute into generated verilog
 - You can't define function without argument into `Bundles`.
 - There is no notion of "Area".
 - Using `when`/`otherwise` is not strict in all case.
 This allows you to generate an asynchronous signal that is not assigned in every case.
-- You can't write a given range of bit into a bit vector.
+- You can't write a given range of bit into a bit vector (UInt,SInt,Bits).
 - The library that is integrated into Chisel and that provides you some utils and useful bus definition is a good intention, but could be so better and more complete
+- When an assignment occur, bits width is automatically resized to match.
+It should at least generate a warning or an error.
+- No cross clock domain checking
+- No verilog attribute specification possibilities.
+- Unreadable generated code
+- They are now moving to FIRRTL (Chisel 3.0) which remove the possibility to analyse the netlist (latency, delay, connections) during the scala generation phase.

-For a lot of the issues mentioned here, an issue/pull request was open on github, without effect.
+For some major issues mentioned here, an issue/pull request was open on github, without effect.
 In addition, if we consider the age (4 years at the time of writing) of Chisel, this is a very serious issue and it's why SpinalHDL was created.

 ## Getting started
 Want to try it for yourself?
 Then jump to the [getting started section](/SpinalDoc/spinal_getting_started) and have fun!